eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

   - 'g:TLSINDEX': returns current green duration in seconds for link with the given index
   - 'r:TLSINDEX': returns current red duration in seconds for link with the given index
   - 'c:': returns the time within the current cycle
+- [use-defined functions](#custom_function_definitions) FNAME:arg1,args2,...,argN  where arg may be any expression that does not contain spaces (except within parentheses)
 - Symbolic names for [pre-defined expressions](#named_expressions)

 The following constraints apply to expressions: